We offer three easy ways to purchase your license:

 “Paraplegic” is a person with permanent paralysis of the lower half of the body with involvement or loss of both legs.
 A Statement of Disability form is available from the office or our website.

-A Vermont resident who is a veteran of the armed forces of the United States and who is 100% disabled due to a service connected disability, may receive a free fishing or combination license, if qualified, upon presentation of a letter from the Veterans Administration specifically indicating you are entitled to a free license.
+(NEW this year) A Vermont resident who is a veteran of the armed forces of the United States and who is 60% disabled due to a service connected disability, may receive a free fishing or combination license, if qualified, upon presentation of a letter from the Veterans Administration specifically indicating you are entitled to a free license.

 To see if you qualify for the license, call the Veterans Benefits Section at 1-800-827-1000.
 If you qualify for a combination license, you will also receive turkey and muzzleloader deer licenses.
 If you qualify for an archery license, you will receive one.

-Moose and antlerless deer permits and duck stamps are not included.
+You must apply for moose and antlerless deer permits.
+These and duck stamps are not included.

 A resident or nonresident lifetime fishing, hunting, or combination fishing and hunting license may be obtained from the Fish & Wildlife Department.
 Applications are available on our website or from the office.
 Fees are as follows: